Children’s Services Unit

 Schroon Lake 518-532-7164 ext.
 3501 – Linda Seber

-Children and Youth with Special Health Care Needs Program
+Children & Youth with Special Health Care Needs Program

 Children served by the CYSHCN Program have an illness or condition for which they need extra health care and support services.
 These children might have a serious or long-lasting:

-Conditions include but not limited to ADD or ADHD, allergies, anxiety, arthritis/joint problems, asthma, autism or autism spectrum disorder, behavioral/conduct problem, blood disorders, Cerebral Palsy, Cystic Fibrosis, depression, developmental delay, diabetes, Down syndrome, epilepsy/seizure disorder, genetic or inherited condition, head injury, hearing problem, heart problem, intellectual disability, learning difficulty, migraines, other mental health condition, muscular dystrophy, sickle cell anemia, speech or language disorder, substance use disorder, Tourette syndrome, and vision problem.
+Conditions include but not limited to ADD or ADHD, allergies, anxiety, arthritis/joint problems, asthma, autism or autism spectrum disorder, behavioral/conduct problem, blood disorders, Cerebral Palsy, Cystic Fibrosis.

 The Children with Special Health Care Needs Program (CSHCN) is a state wide public health program.
 NYSDOH is dedicated to achieving a statewide system of care for children with special health care needs and their families.
 Program goals are to: